parallelworks/parsl_mpi/README.md

  The reason for this is that it uses the SLURM environment variables that Parsl sets for the pilot job, in which `--ntasks-per-node=1` is hardcoded.

+One solution would be to overwrite these variables on the bash app itself.